danelahman/haskell-coop/README.md

-# A library for comodel-oriented programming in Haskell
+# A Haskell library for programming with runners